Requesting pathology tests

 Transportation of samples

 All specimens must be handled with care and treated by all personnel as a potential infection risk.
-However, additional precautions are required for samples that are deemed to be high-risk.
+However, additional precautions are required for samples deemed to be high-risk.

 Low-Risk Diagnostic Specimens (UN3373)